Henry Cuffe: With Essex

 Essex employed a number of educated men, who were chiefly engaged in a voluminous foreign correspondence.
-At the time that Cuffe entered his service, Edward Reynolds, Sir Henry Wotton, Anthony Bacon, and Temple were already members of Essex's household, and the newcomer was described as a 'great philosopher' who could 'suit the wise observations of ancient authors to the transactions of modern times.'
-He accompanied Essex in the expedition to Cadiz in 1596, and wrote an account of it on his return for publication, but this was prohibited by order of the queen and her council.
+At the time that Cuffe entered his service, Edward Reynolds, Sir Henry Wotton, Anthony Bacon, and Temple were already members of Essex's household, and the newcomer was described as a "great philosopher" who could "suit the wise observations of ancient authors to the transactions of modern times."
+He accompanied Essex in the expedition to Cádiz in 1596, and wrote an account of it on his return for publication, but this was prohibited by order of the queen and her council.
 Anthony Bacon, to whom Cuffe confided the manuscript, succeeded, however, in distributing a few copies.
 On Essex's acceptance of the lord-lieutenancy of Ireland, Cuffe sailed to Dublin in the earl's company in April 1599.
 In the following August he visited London to deliver to the queen those important dispatches in which Essex excused himself for his delay in suppressing Tyrone's Rebellion.
-'Mr Cuffe,' wrote Rowland White to Sir Robert Sidney (12 Sep 1599), 'hath had access to the queen, who came of purpose marvelously well instructed to answer such objections as her majesty could lay to his [i.e. Essex's] charge, and I hear that Cuffe hath wisely behaved himself to her majesty's better satisfaction' (Sidney Papers).
-But the royal letter which Cuffe carried back to Essex was not conciliatory, and on 28 Sep, Cuffe accompanied his master on his sudden visit to London which ended in Essex's imprisonment.
-During the latter months of the earl's confinement Cuffe appears to have been in continual intercourse with him, and after his release (26 Aug 1600) definitely re-entered his service.
+"Mr Cuffe," wrote Rowland White to Sir Robert Sidney (12 September 1599), "hath had access to the queen, who came of purpose marvelously well instructed to answer such objections as her majesty could lay to his [i.e. Essex's] charge, and I hear that Cuffe hath wisely behaved himself to her majesty's better satisfaction" (Sidney Papers).
+But the royal letter which Cuffe carried back to Essex was not conciliatory, and on 28 September, Cuffe accompanied his master on his sudden visit to London which ended in Essex's imprisonment.
+During the latter months of the earl's confinement Cuffe appears to have been in continual intercourse with him, and after his release (26 August 1600) definitely re-entered his service.
 He was deeply interested in Essex's reinstatement at court, both on grounds of personal ambition and of affection for his employer, and, now that few friends had access to the earl, was much in his confidence.